August 22nd, 2017

 - Pain in the entire area, including the mouth, jaw, neck, or shoulders, that comes on when you chew or yawn

 You can try to prevent TMD by focusing on reducing risk factors.
 If you grind your teeth at night, ask Dr. Kevin Brucker about wearing a mouthguard.
 If you are overly stressed, look into ways to better manage your stress and relax your muscles.
 Another strategy for trying to prevent the development of TMD is to avoid chewing gum, since that puts stress on your jaw.

-If you have any questions about your oral health, or are looking for even more oral health tips, contact our Gibson City, IL office!
+If you have questions about TMD, don’t hesitate to contact our Gibson City, IL office.